These Sweet Potato Drop Biscuits are a beautiful orange color and have a warm, slightly spicy flavor. They work wonderfully as a side dish or snack.

 - ½ teaspoon baking soda

 - Adjust oven rack to medium position and heat oven to 450°F. Line a baking sheet with parchment paper or a silicone baking mat.

-- Place sweet potato in a large microwave safe measuring cup or bowl.
+- Place sweet potato in a large microwave-safe measuring cup or bowl.
 Cover with plastic with vents poked in it and microwave on high for 5-7 minutes.
-Add the cream and vanilla to the sweet potato and puree using an immersion blender (or regular blender).
+Add the cream to the sweet potato and puree using an immersion blender (or regular blender).

 - In a large bowl, mix all purpose and whole wheat flour, sugar, baking powder, salt, baking soda, cinnamon and nutmeg together.
 Stir in sweet potato until combined.
 Dough will be soft.

 - Drop dough into mounds on the baking sheet, spacing them 1 ½ inches apart.

 - Bake until biscuits are lightly browned, 15-17 minutes, rotating pan halfway through baking.
 Let the biscuits cool for 5 minutes and serve warm.